LeonLonsdale/react-notes/component-design.md

 ```

 Now, with this example, the `handleDelete` function can be called onclick on the child element and pass in the ID.
 This then has access to update the state on the parent component.

+## State as Props

+Sometimes we want a particular component to re-render on state change, so this is the component in which we want to declare our state.
+However, it's not always the component that is actually going to render the state data on screen.
+To achieve this goal, we declare our state and pass it as a proper down via child components until the state reaches the component that will display it.

+Note, however, that using this method means you cannot update the state from the rendering child component.
+State updates will still need to take place either in the parent component in which the state is declared, OR, in a child component that a state-updating function has been passed to.